 While most problems are known to happen while running an application or program, many have also reported that their Computer freezes or crashes when closing Programs or Games.
 This pretty much boggles the mind on why the computer would crash, sometimes immediately and sometimes after a few minutes.

 While it is hard to replicate, the problem could be hardware issues and seldom because of graphics drivers.
 The majority of users have reported running Desktops which again points to the problem—the hardware.
 This post suggests a few ideas which you can go through.

 Computer freezes or crashes when closing Programs or Games

 Before we go ahead, make sure to check for any sign of overheating.
 Software like HWiNFO offers an excellent measure of temperature, especially if your motherboard supports it.
 The points you need to take a look at are:

 If you do not know how to manage a computer on a hardware level, we recommend asking someone who knows about it.

 1] Does your computer have enough power?

-For example, if you are running a 6 core CPU, a high-end GPU like the RTX 3060, and plan to play games, make sure you have at least 750W PSU.
-While it’s more, but it gives enough headroom.
-If the right PSU is not available, the components will try to keep up, but it will not be working in full capacity.
+For example, if you are running a 6-core CPU, a high-end GPU like the RTX 3060, and plan to play games, make sure you have at least 750W PSU.
+While it’s more, it gives enough headroom.
+If the right PSU is not available, the components will try to keep up, but it will not be working at full capacity.

 The best way to test is to take out the GPU and try it on another desktop with enough power and see if it faces the same problem.
 All this should be enough to help you figure out the hardware issue.